 Many jobs have to be completed within a timeframe of strict deadlines and feedback sessions, and wrapped up so further steps within the release-campaign can be undertaken.
 Working as a hired pro can be stressful, but also very fulfilling, especially when acting as your own “boss” you have to be aware of the way you work and how you swing through a creative production.

-A really interesting insight that I have gained over the years, is the fact, that more time for a certain production, song or work step, doesn’t necessarily lead to a better outcome or more ingenious creative achievement.
+A really interesting insight that we have gained over the years, is the fact, that more time for a certain production, song or work step, doesn’t necessarily lead to a better outcome or more ingenious creative achievement.

 On the contrary – certain dangers can arise when too much time is available, and the art definitively lies in the balance between thorough studio-work and fast wrap-up.

-To save you some time and maybe even open your eyes to some extent, I’ve collected some dangers that can arise from long, extensive production phases, that seem to carry on way beyond the point where things groove the way they should.
+To save you some time and maybe even open your eyes to some extent, we’ve collected some dangers that can arise from long, extensive production phases, that seem to carry on way beyond the point where things groove the way they should.

 So here we go!